Bopomofo or pinyin?

 When I spoke to my tutor about trying to make a simplified chart, she told me about the pattern of reciting bopomofo that she had learned in grade school in Taiwan.
 She also mentioned that they were never taught the extra combinations often added on to the charts.
 Such combinations are probably meant to help the Chinese as a second language learner, but they are really unnecessary.
 They are all combinations of the basic bopomofo symbols.

-This bopomofo chart is available on my private resources page to those who sign up for my Fun Learning Chinese newsletter.
-You can subscribe at the top of the left sidebar
+A larger, printable, easy to read pdf of this bopomofo chart is available to those who sign up for my Fun Learning Chinese newsletter.
+You can subscribe at the top of the left sidebar or at the bottom.

 It is color coded, all on one page, and nicely spaced for quick visual searches.
 I didn’t want any of the other pronunciation translations on there, because not only would most people have to look them up in a dictionary to know what they meant, but the correct sounds are best learned by hearing them.

 No formal study needed to learn to use bopomofo

 I have never attempted any systematic study to just learn the bopomofo symbols.
 Rather, I have found that it is easy enough to learn them by using them and having a chart to quickly refer to.
 No need to make it something to study as a separate part of learning Chinese.

 This Wiki article is a good history of bopomofo, also known as Zhuyin.
 And here is another Chinese learning article from another blog that comes to the same conclusion I did about how useful bopomofo can be to learning.